 Interest: Interest is what you are charged to borrow money from a lender.
 This amount is usually expressed as a percentage.
-Unlike the principal and interest on a traditional mortgage that the borrower partly pays down monthly, the principal and interest on a reverse mortgage typically do not have to be repaid until the borrower leaves the home, which could be years or even decades later.
-This is, of course, provided the borrower fulfills their part of the loan terms, which includes paying property taxes and maintaining homeowners insurance.
+Unlike the principal and interest on a traditional mortgage that the borrower partly pays down monthly, the principal and interest on a reverse mortgage typically do not have to be repaid until the borrower leaves the home (or fails to comply with loan terms), which could be years or even decades later.
+This is, of course, provided the borrower fulfills their part of the loan terms, which includes paying property taxes, homeowners insurance, and maintaining the home.
 On a reverse mortgage, you can choose a fixed-rate loan, meaning the rate of interest will never change over the life of your loan, or you can choose an adjustable-rate loan, meaning the rate can vary over the life of the loan.
 The current interest rate environment will likely be an important factor in the choice you make.
-A lower rate, of course, will lead to less interest paid over the loan’s life, and will thus directly affect how much equity could be left at the end of the loan.
+A lower rate, of course, will lead to less interest accrued over the loan’s life, and will thus directly affect how much equity could be left at the end of the loan.
 If you elect to go with a fixed interest rate, you must select a lump-sum payment, whereas if you choose an adjustable interest rate, you have the option of receiving payouts as a lump sum, line of credit, monthly payments, or a combination of all three.

 Interest Rate Cap: This is a ceiling that an adjustable interest rate cannot exceed, regardless of how high interest rates were to rise.

 Line of Credit: This is the most popular reverse mortgage payout option, likely because it is also the most flexible.
 When you have a reverse mortgage line of credit, you can draw upon it as you need it, up to your principal limit.
 There are no minimum or maximum amounts that your lender requires you to take to keep the line open.
 And unlike a traditional home equity line of credit, your reverse line of credit cannot be revoked, even if your home’s value decreases or your financial situation worsens.
-Of course, you have to continue to maintain your property and keep paying your property taxes and homeowners insurance.
+Of course, you have to continue to maintain your property, keep paying your property taxes and homeowners insurance, occupy the home as your primary residence, and otherwise comply with loan terms.
 You are charged interest only on the portion of the line you use.
-So, you could simply keep your line open for 10, 20 or 30 years, saving it for a rainy day, and never be charged a penny of interest.
+So, you could simply keep your line open for 10, 20, or 30 years, saving it for a rainy day, and never be charged a penny of interest.
 Furthermore, your unused line continues to grow year after year.